monarchs-ice/monarchs/docs/source/index.rst

 **MONARCHS** is a model of Antarctic ice shelf stability and hydrology written in Python.
-Please see the :doc:`installation` section for information on how to obtain MONARCHS, and the :doc:`usage` and :doc:`running_MONARCHS` sections for how to set it up and run it.
+Please see the :doc:`installation` section for information on how to obtain MONARCHS, and the :doc:`usage` and :doc:`quickstart` sections for how to set it up and run it.

 .. note::
    This project is under active development.
 While we endeavour to keep the documentation as up-to-date as possible,